TransformingMusicology/libaudioDB-haskell/README.md

    your C++ compiler.
 If you've installed them in a location in which your compiler looks by default (e.g. `/usr/include` for includes and `/usr/lib` for the shared library) then you shouldn't need to do anything.
-Otherwise, you need to edit the `AudioDB.cabal` file adding the lines:
+Otherwise, you need to edit the `audioDB.cabal` file adding the lines:

         include-dirs: /home/you/.local/include